-The District received the GFOA's Distinguished Budget Presentation Award for its 2014 annual budget document.
-In order to qualify for the distinguished Budget Presentation Award, the District's budget document was judged to be proficient in several categories.
+The District received the GFOA's Distinguished Budget Presentation Award for its 2015 annual budget document.
+To qualify for the distinguished Budget Presentation Award, the District's budget document was judged to be proficient in several categories.
 These categories include presentation as a policy document, financial plan, operations guide, and a communications device.